pubnub/pubnub-api/README.md

 This is a cloud-based service for broadcasting Real-time messages to millions of web and mobile clients simultaneously.

+## PubNub Version 3.1

+The current version number for communication with PubNub Cloud is `3.1`.

 ## Quick Links

 - Twitter: http://twitter.com/PubNub